Sinacam/cmd/README.md

 You may specialize `to_string` to support other types.

 #### `std::string to_string<T>::operator()(/* constructible from rvalue of T */ return_value)`
-Only called on successfully calling the funciton.
+Only called on successfully calling the function.